42ity/fty-discovery/README.md

 # fty-discovery
-it discovers power devices (ups, epdu, ats) over the network and publishes new device element in the asset DB.
+it discovers NUT - Network UPS Tools supported devices, including power devices (ups, epdu, ats) and cooling devices, over the network and publishes new device element in the asset DB.

 The default configuration values are in fty-discovery.cfg file (section default)